rahulshamkuwar/free-bot/README.md

 The bot can keep track of user experience and rank in the guild.
 It is enabled by default but can be disabled by using `exp`.
 You can also set up a specific channel to send messages when a user levels up by using `expchannel`.
 By default the message is sent to the channel where the user's last sent message was.
 Users can also check their own and other user's rank and level with the `rank` and `level` commands.
 If you want to remove the channel for exp, you can use `remexpchannel`.

 ### `exp`
 `exp` lets you select if to have experience levels or not.
-Send enabled or disabled after the command to specify which one.
+Send `enabled` or `disabled` after the command to specify which one.
+To view a list of commands, send `help` after the command.

 <figure>
     <img src= "images/exp.png">